maskboyAvi/PairPilot-IDE/Learning/BuildLogic/02-Rooms-and-Roles.md

 When a user opens a room page, the client:

+- calls `POST /api/rooms/:roomId/join` to ensure membership exists
 - joins a Supabase Realtime channel named `pairpilot:<roomId>`
 - starts sending/receiving collaboration messages on that channel

 ## Roles

-I implemented a simple model:
+Roles are stored in Supabase Postgres and enforced by RLS.

+Role model:

-- Everyone joins as a viewer.
+- Everyone joins as `viewer` by default.
-- The first person in the room becomes the owner.
+- The room creator is `owner`.
-- The owner can promote other users to editor.
+- The owner can promote/demote users between `viewer` and `editor`.

 Where roles live:

-- I store `ownerId` and a `roles` map inside the shared Yjs document.

-That has a nice property for the MVP:

-- roles sync to everyone instantly without building a backend.

-## What I learned / gotchas

-- This is not “secure authorization” in the backend sense — it’s a shared state agreement.
-- If/when I add persistence, I’ll move owner/role enforcement into the database with RLS.
+- `room_members.role` (`owner | editor | viewer`)

+How roles change:

+- Owner calls `POST /api/rooms/:roomId/members/role`.
+- The API route verifies the caller is owner and relies on RLS as the final enforcement layer.

+## Notes

+- UI controls should reflect the current role, but authorization ultimately comes from Postgres RLS.